Francesco Gonin

-Francesco Gonin (December 16, 1808 in Turin – September 14, 1889 in Giaveno, near Susa, Piedmont) was an Italian painter, engraver and scenographer.
+Francesco Gonin (December 16, 1808 – September 14, 1889) was an Italian painter, engraver and scenographer.

+Biography

 Early life

 Francesco's father Giovanni was of French descent, and his mother Sara Castanier was German.
 He initially studied under Giovanni Battista Biscarra at the Accademia Albertina.
 He later learned fresco painting from the scenic designer of the Teatro Regio at Turin, Luigi Vacca, ultimately married Vacca's daughter.

 Career

-He illustrated Alessandro Manzoni's I Promessi Sposi (The Betrothed).
+In 1840 Gonin illustrated the revised and definitive edition of Alessandro Manzoni's I promessi sposi (The Betrothed).
+He also illustrated a selection of the poetry of Carlo Porta and Tommaso Grossi written in Milanese dialect, Poesie scelte in dialetto milanese di C. Porta e T. Grossi (Milan, 1842), and in these illustrations he revealed a taste for the humble and the picturesque.

 From 1840 to 1841, he collaborated with Carlo Bellosio to paint the ballroom and hall at the Royal Palace in Turin.
 Francesco and Bellosio frescoed for the Castello di Racconigi.
 In 1844, he decorated the walls and ceiling of the theatre in the city of La Spezia.
 In 1845, the Carignano of Turin was decorated by Francesco.
 He spent the next year decorating three churches in Turin: San Massimo, San Dalmazzo, and Santissima Annunziata.
 He painted the theaters of Asti and Vigevano, the Cathedral of Alessandria, the church Della Sforzesca, and the figures at the waiting hall of the train station of Porta Nuova.
 He also painted many historical canvases.

-Among his most notable works are:
+Later years

+In 1854 Gonin succeeded Vacca as stage designer at the Teatro Regio in Turin.
+His most famous piece was the large curtain depicting the Triumph of Venus, of which the sketch still exists (1854; Turin Civic Gallery of Modern and Contemporary Art).
+He was also a painter of historical, genre and religious subjects as well as landscapes and portraits.
+Some of his works are held in the Galleria di Palazzo Bianco in Genoa and in the Galleria Nazionale d'Arte Moderna in Rome.